 There are a lot of things to consider before deciding to repair your battery.
 First, if your electric bike itself is worn down and/or outdated, you may wish to buy a new one, which will already include a brand new battery.

-But if you’re sure you want to keep riding your current electric bike, then talk a look at the list of pros and cons I’ve put together to help you decide whether to repair or replace your old battery.
+But if you’re sure you want to keep riding your current electric bike, then take a look at the list of pros and cons I’ve put together to help you decide whether to repair or replace your old battery.

 - Any faulty or broken parts are replaced safely.